JosuaCrishan/ESG/README.md

-# Coqui TTS Prototype with Emotion Control
+# Emotional Speech Generation using Coqui TTS

 ## Overview
 Convert input text into a `.wav` file using **Coqui TTS (XTTS-v2)**.